›› Keeping cool in the Middle East

 REO has developed an entire suite of products dedicated to eliminating power quality problems in HVAC applications and was selected to support the project, because of the potential savings offered by its REOWAVE Passive harmonic filters.

 “Temperatures in the United Arab Emirates (UAE) can reach as high as 50 degrees Celsius and HVAC systems are not so much a luxury, but rather a necessity in the region,” explained Steve Hughes, managing director of REO UK.
-“Conscious of global emission reduction targets, policy makers have introduced several HVAC-related guidelines such as the LEED certification to make sure commercial and residential buildings adhere to energy efficiency standards.
+“Conscious of global emission reduction targets, policymakers have introduced several HVAC-related guidelines such as the LEED certification to make sure commercial and residential buildings adhere to energy efficiency standards.

 “At REO, we’ve created a series of products like the REOWAVE Passive filters to comply with HVAC guidelines and mitigate the chances of equipment failure or interruption, which could result in discomfort to homeowners and guests.
 This is particularly important in apartment buildings where there are more sophisticated building management systems, with electronics controlling everything from the lifts to the doors, which can all be compromised by poor power quality.”

-Poor power quality can damage HVAC components including heat exchangers, fans, pump motors, condensers and furnaces, reducing their lifespan and raising energy costs.
+Poor power quality can damage HVAC components including heat exchangers, fans, pump motors, condensers and furnaces, reducing their lifespan and rising energy costs.
 During the assessment stages of the contract bid, the average savings made from the reduction in the total harmonic distortion of the input current (THDi) because of REO UK’s harmonic filters was estimated at 21.3 per cent.

 Based on the estimated savings, the building management company identified that REO’s products could result in an exceptionally short amortisation period for the original capital investment.
 Against the final other two shortlisted companies, REO was also identified as having an extensive support network and exceptionally high product quality standards.